bezurn004/Obsi-Forge-Apedia/Starforged/Chapter5 - Oracles/Core/SF_CH5_Core_Descriptor-Focus.md

 - “What is inside this station?”
 - “What hazard do I encounter?”

 > When you [[SF_CH3_Ask the Oracle|Ask the Oracle]] to help define the nature of a location, discovery, or encounter, roll for a Descriptor and a Focus for an adjective/noun prompt.
 Other oracles will include prompts to check for a Descriptor and Focus (shown as “Descriptor + Focus”).
-That’s your cue to roll on these tables and interpret the result as appropriate to the situation. ^guidance-OclDescriptior-Focus
+That’s your cue to roll on these tables and interpret the result as appropriate to the situation. ^guidance-Descriptior-Focus

 | 1d100 | Descriptor | Focus |
 | --- | --- | --- |